 - Use traditional folk remedies or cosmetics.

-There are some simple steps pregnant individuals can take to protect themselves and their baby from the harmful effects of lead, such as:
+Pregnant people should follow these simple steps to protect themselves and their baby from the harmful effects of lead:

 - Wet-wipe and wet-mop around window sills and home entrances.

-- Removing their shoes before entering their home.
+- Remove their shoes before entering their home.

-- If a family member has a job or hobby that exposes them to lead, asking them to take off their shoes before coming inside and change their clothes immediately after coming home.
+- If a family member has a job or hobby that exposes them to lead, ask them to take off their shoes before coming inside and change their clothes immediately after coming home.

-- Pregnant individuals should not remodel their home, sand paint, or remove paint with a heat gun.
+- Avoid remodeling their home, sanding paint, or removing paint with a heat gun while pregnant.

 Breastfeeding and Lead Exposure

-Individuals who have been or are currently exposed to lead can expose their fetus or infant to lead during pregnancy and lactation through blood and breast milk, which can have long-term effects on the neurodevelopment of their child.
+Pregnant and breastfeeding people that have been exposed to lead can pass the lead on to their fetus or infant through blood and breast milk.
+This can have long-term effects on the neurodevelopment of their child.

-Please utilize the resources linked below for guidance on medical management of an elevated blood lead level during lactation.
+Please use the resources linked below for guidance on medical management of an elevated blood lead level during lactation.

 Refugee and Newcomers

-Refugees and recent immigrants to the United States are at high risk of having an elevated blood lead level or being exposed to lead.
-Lead exposure hazards are common in many countries, including those where refugees originate or seek asylum.
-These exposures can be environmental or occupational exposures, or come from household and/or personal items.
+Refugees and newcomers to the United States are at high risk of lead exposure.
+Lead hazards are common in countries where many refugees and asylum seekers currently originate.
+These exposures can be environmental or occupational, or household and/or personal items.

 Environmental exposures include: